The Music Team

 Performing and composing using tuned and un-tuned percussion / keyboard skills / simple improvisation

-Using computers to compose to music for film clips / using the elements to create contrasting moods / more complex use of graphic scores / developing skills in using computer software
+Using computers to compose to music for a Retro Game / using the elements to create contrasting moods / working accurately with graphics, fitting the music to the action / developing skills in using computer software

 Learning the conventions of samba music / composing using percussion instruments / arranging and performing a piece of traditional carnival music

-Learning to play guitar, bass, drum kit and keyboard / performing as an ensemble / developing knowledge of popular music
+Learning to play guitar, bass, drum kit and keyboard / performing as an ensemble / understanding different scores (drum, tablature and staff) /developing their knowledge of popular music

 Students who opt for a KS4 Music will follow the Pearson V-Cert in Music Technology specification: